Naa333/cs618/assignment3/backend/README.md

-# Modern Full-Stack React Projects / Chapter 3
+# Modern Full-Stack React Projects / Chapter 4 / Backend

-_Implementing a Backend Using Express, Mongoose ODM and Jest_
+_Integrating a Frontend Using React and TanStack Query_

 ## Requirements